-In providing this response the Trust Board acknowledges that H.M Coroners across Wales have, over several years, recorded Prevention of Future Deaths reports and other recommendations in respect of health services in Wales, including the Welsh Ambulance Service (the Trust).
+In providing this response the Trust Board acknowledges that H.M Coroners have, over several years, recorded Prevention of Future Deaths reports and other recommendations in respect of health services across Wales, including the Welsh Ambulance Service (the Trust).

-Such recommendations are taken extremely seriously by the Board.
-In spite of the efforts made, there is an acknowledgement that progress in stabilising and improving ambulance service response times across has not been as rapid, or as effective, as would have been wished.
+Such recommendations are taken extremely seriously by the Trust Board.
+In spite of the efforts made, there is an acknowledgement that progress in stabilising and improving ambulance service response times in Cardiff & Vale Health Board area, and indeed across Wales has not been as rapid, or as effective, as would have been wished.